Qarik-Group/vault-concourse-resource/README.md

 ### `out`: Put something somewhere

-Import all secrets from a directory `path` to assigend vault
+Import all secrets from a directory `path` to assigned vault

 #### Parameters